 Many individuals who are going through a divorce are sometimes interested in mediation.
 Mediation is a good process that can help lots of individuals get to a resolution.

 But many are confused about what a mediator does and does not do.
 Many think that a mediation can actually divorce parties.

 In other words, they believe that a mediator can actually work like a judge.
 For example, they think they can avoid court altogether and the mediation can sign and approve a final divorce judgment just like a judge.

 This is not the case at all.
-What a mediation can do is sit down with the parties going through a divorce.
+What a mediator can do is sit down with the parties going through a divorce.
 A mediator can help the parties enter into a dialogue about their case.

 A mediator, in essence, works like a facilitator where they get the parties talking and discussing the case.
 Both parties can express their interests and goals in attempt at resolving the case.

 Some mediators might weigh in more than others by explaining what they think a judge may or may not do in a given case if the case went to court.
 Other mediators might not weigh in nearly as much but simply facilitate a discussion.

 Mediation also normally takes multiple sessions for parties to reach an agreement.
 Many wrongly think that mediation is usually quick and easy.
 That isn’t always the case.